MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

 - **Microsoft Teams**

-  Project teams can improve productivity, and collaborate more effectively with Microsoft Teams.
+  Project teams can improve productivity and collaborate more effectively with Microsoft Teams.
 The teams can communicate via chat, video, and voice.
 They can share files within Project Operations, and access project information directly from within Teams.

 ## Project to profit business process flow